 If you’ve ever read a Thomas the Train Engine story, you might have noticed that the trains tend to speak in a particular rhythm.
 “I’m going to burst!
 I’m going to burst!” cries Thomas when his boiler is plugged with fish.
 “I hope it’s all right, I hope it’s all right,” Annie and Clarabelle (the train cars) whisper to each other.
 There’s a rhythm to the train cars speech that resemble the sounds of the train wheels jostling over the tracks.
 The stories are of course in prose but well written prose often contain elements of poetry.

-The poet Ford Madox Ford also noticed the rhythm of poetry with the rhythm of the train journey but he saw the connection as a bad thing.
-He described the poetry recitals was forced to listen to as a child as torturesome: monotonous, polysyllabic, unchanging rhythms,
+Thomas the Train Engine’s original author, Revered Wilbert Awdry, isn’t the only writer to notice the poetry of the train’s rhythm.
+The poet Ford Madox Ford saw the connection as a bad thing.
+He described the poetry recitals was forced to listen to as a child as torturous: monotonous, polysyllabic, unchanging rhythms,

 And it went on and on – and on!
 A long, rolling stream, of words no-one would ever use, to endless in which rhymes went unmeaningly by like the telegraph posts, every fifty yards of a railway journey.

 I decided to share a collection of train poems with my kids as part of a discussion about the industrial revolution and because trains are just a fun topic to play with.
 Here are the links to where I found the poems online, but you can also download the version I put together with all but Auden’s poem.

 - From a Railway Carriage” by Robert Lewis Stevenson

 - Wordsworth and an opponent argue in poetry about the railway.